Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 "Fire and brimstone?"

 "Y’know, the whole poly relationship with two not-wives, illegitimate children and taking alien religious rites thing.
-Folks… judge."
+Folks... judge."

 "Father O'Driscoll might surprise you, but that’s an issue for later.
 When are you meeting Nofl?"

-"...Uh… well.
+"...Uh... well.
 No time like the present, I guess."

 "I quite agree."
 Gyotin stood.
 "His lab isn’t far, after all."